shprats/iglobalconsults/BUILD_STATUS.md

 - All backend endpoints are implemented and tested
 - Flutter app is fully connected to backend API
 - All priority features from the original requirements are complete
-- App is ready for video call integration
+- ✅ Video call integration complete (Agora.io SDK)
 - UI/UX follows Material Design 3 guidelines
 - Error handling is comprehensive throughout the app